 oil on aluminum panel, 12” x 16”

-Lake Superior shines like burnished silver in the hard November sun.
+Lake Superior shines like burnished silver in the brutal November sun.
 The day becomes nothing more but a shoreline freckled by rocks and a stretch of open water, depthless and pure.
 Every square foot of Superior’s rocky shoreline is a galaxy unto itself.
 The endlessly varied stones that collect along the water’s edge are objects of beauty, sentiment, and contemplation.
 Smooth or rough, monochrome or multihued, plain or patterned, each stone tells a different story of how it came to be.
 Its history is written in its shape, texture, and composition.
-The designs that emerge are a language of sorts, hieroglyphs of pure form.
+The emerging designs are a language of sorts, hieroglyphs of pure form.

 oil on aluminum panel, 9” x 12”